Sierra Leone travel guide

 Children will sometimes put a rope across the road and ask for a small donation for mending the road.
 These incidents are most common at the weekend and on roads to tourist beaches in the Western Area.
 The rope will be lifted if you indicate that you don’t intend to stop.
 You can distinguish them from official police checkpoints, which are manned by uniformed officers with marked barriers.

-FCO staff avoid road travel outside the Freetown peninsula during night hours.
+British High Commission staff avoid road travel outside the Freetown peninsula during night hours.

-FCO staff do not use local taxis, poda-podas (minibuses) or ocadas (motorbikes).
+British High Commission staff do not use local taxis, poda-podas (minibuses) or ocadas (motorbikes).

-The FCO can’t offer advice on the safety of individual airlines.
+The FCDO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.

 A list of recent incidents and accidents in Sierra Leone can be found on the website of the Aviation Safety network.